-Crock pot French dip sandwiches are melt in your mouth tender and bursting with wonderful taste.
+An easy recipe for crock pot French dip sandwiches that are melt in your mouth tender and bursting with wonderful taste.
+Easy to follow step by step photo instructions.
 A casual dining delight.
-Easy to follow step by step photo instructions.

 Editor’s Note: Originally published March 12, 2016.
 Updated with improved discussion and updated photos.

 A Two Short Paragraph Story (skip if you want):

 I came home from work last week, and my wife was smiling… an “I have an idea” smile.
 She shows me a nice looking beef roast and dummy me said ok roast beef for Sunday family company and I started talking side dishes.

 She interrupted saying that “you’re doing French dip.”
 Now I love French dip, and it has become my standard lunch if we’re out and about.
 And I have become a real critic.
 She even had the recipe… now I didn’t have the ingredients for that recipe, so a little Google and I had a plan.

 Start with a nicely trimmed beef roast.
 Brown to get some Maillard reaction, cook in a crock pot in a nice juice.
 Then slice about 2 hours before done and finish cooking for ultra-tender wonderfully tasty meat.